mydatastory/sql_intro_class/_episodes/select.md

 >
 > To exit SQLite and return to the shell command line,
 > you can use either `.quit` or `.exit`.
-{: .callout}

-For now,
-let's write an SQL query that displays scientists' names.
+For now, let's write an SQL query that displays scientists' names.
 We do this using the SQL command `SELECT`, giving it the names of the columns we want and the table we want them from.
 Our query and its output look like this:

 ~~~